mcantelon/node-elflord/README.md

 ## Configuration

-To configure the Elflord client, enter "elflord" into the command-line then enter information into the prompts to create a client configuration file.
+To configure the Elflord client, enter `elflord` into the command-line then enter information into the prompts to create a client configuration file.
 The configuration file will be written to `.elflord` in your home directory.

-To configure the Elflord server, do the same thing.
+To configure the Elflord server, enter `elflord-server`.
 The configuration file will be written to `.elflord-server` in your home directory.

 You can specify an arbitrary configuration file, if you want, by running either the client or the server with the `-c` flag.